The 8 coolest restaurants in Detroit

 Detroit: where everything good in America came from -- Bourdain may have just said it, but we all knew it already.
 Certainly it applies to the food, so we here at Thrillist have compiled the eight greatest eateries in town, from hot new joints to long-lived classics.
 Get hungry.

-1) Slows Bar BQCorktownFrom the award-winning and rightfully TV-famous Yardbird sandwich to the 100+ beer selection, this pork-packed mainstay has thoroughly earned all the attention it gets.
+1) Slows Bar BQCorktownFrom the award-winning and rightfully TV-famous Yardbird sandwich to the 100+ beer selection, the pork-packed mainstay has thoroughly earned all the attention it get.
 The Cooley’s (who own the place) have done almost as fine a job boosting other businesses in Corktown as they have boosting the average local waist size.